gm6379/MapKitAutocomplete/README.md

 ### Highlighting the search query

-The method below allows you to highlight the user's search string within the tableView.
+The method below allows you to highlight the user's search string within the table view.
 This gives the user more information about their search results as they are appearing.

 ```swift
 /**